Many thyroid patients have acquired concerns about Reverse T3 (RT3) by reading Kent Holtorf’s web pages.

 This is different from the RT3 reference range.
 Quest Laboratories offers a the highest quality type of RT3 laboratory test you can get, using LC/MS techniques:

 - Reverse T3 reference range: 8-25 ng/dL.
 “Nanograms per decileter.”

 - The SI Unit calculator says this is equal to 0.12 to 0.39 nmol/L.

 Why is it different from Wiersinga’s “production rate” per day?
-It’s because Wiersinga considered the continual process of RT3 clearance and conversion to other metabolites over 24 hours.
+It’s because Wiersinga considered the continual process of RT3 clearance and conversion to other metabolites like T2 over 24 hours.